Sacramento California Temple

-The Sacramento California Temple is the 123rd operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Sacramento California Temple is the 123rd operating temple of the Church of Jesus Christ of Latter-day Saints.
+The intent to build the temple was announced in a news release by the First Presidency on April 21, 2001.
 The temple was the seventh built by the church in California, more than any state except Utah.
 The Sacramento California Temple serves a membership which totals approximately 80,000 in the area.

+The temple has a single attached end spire with a statue of the angel Moroni.
+The temple was designed by Brian Everett and Maury Maher of Nichols, Melburg & Rossetto.
+A groundbreaking ceremony, to signify the beginning of construction, was held on August 22, 2004, conducted by Hinckley.

 History

-The LDS Church's First Presidency announced on April 21, 2001, that a temple would be built in the Sacramento area.
-The Sacramento California Temple was announced the same day as the Redlands California Temple and the Newport Beach California Temple.
+On April 21, 2001, the church's First Presidency announced that temples in California would be built in the Sacramento, Redlands, and Newport Beach.

 Plans for building the temple were met with little resistance by the surrounding communities and government bodies.
-Many were glad for the building of the temple in the area, because it would improve the land and bring visitors and money into the area.
+Many were glad for planned building, because it would improve the land and bring visitors and money into the area.
 There was some concern about the height of the temple spire, and the church agreed to lower it 20 ft.

 On August 22, 2004, a site dedication and groundbreaking ceremony were held.
-LDS Church president Gordon B. Hinckley presided at the ceremony and gave the site dedication prayer.
+Church president Hinckley presided at the ceremony and gave the site dedication prayer.
 Other prominent church members from the area also attended the groundbreaking and site dedication, including Congressman John Doolittle.
-The site for the temple, located in Rancho Cordova, covers 46 acre and includes views of the Sierra Nevada.
+The site for the temple, located in Rancho Cordova, covers 46 acre and includes views of the Sierra Nevada mountains.
 The temple grounds were designed to fit in with the surrounding landscape.
-The temple design is slightly larger than most of the LDS temples constructed at the same time.
-The temple has a total of 19500 sqft, two ordinance rooms, and four sealing rooms.
+Its design is slightly larger than most of the church's temples constructed at the same time.
+The temple has a total of 19500 sqft, two ordinance rooms and four sealing rooms.

-An open house was held July 29 – August 26, 2006, to allow the public to tour the temple prior to its dedication.
-Hinckley dedicated the Sacramento California Temple on September 3, 2006.
-The dedication was given in four sessions and carried by feed to meetinghouses to allow all those who would like to attend the opportunity to participate.
+After construction was completed, a public open house was held from July 29 to August 26, 2006.
+Hinckley dedicated the temple on September 3, 2006.
+The dedication was done in four sessions and carried by feed to meetinghouses to allow all those who would like to attend the opportunity to participate.
 The night before the dedication, a cultural celebration was performed at ARCO Arena.

 In 2018, a temple was announced in nearby Yuba City, California.
-In March 2020, the temple was closed due to the coronavirus pandemic.
+In March 2020, like all the church's others, the Sacramento California Temple was closed for a time due to the COVID-19 pandemic.